NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 ##### Types of System Tests

 You should outline the types of system tests you plan to implement in your `TESTING.md` file.
 We suggest the following types of tests to include:
-- Testing the interaction of multiple software components that compose your software product
-  - Include software components you wrote
+- Testing for integration
-  - Include software components external teams created
+  - Interaction between software components
-  - Test command-line interfaces, user interfaces, APIs, exchange of files, exchange of messages, etc.
+  - Interaction with external services, provided files, exchange of messages, etc.
 - Testing for security
   - See existing [SLIM security best practices](/slim/docs/category/security) as part of your software development workflow.
 - Testing for performance and load
 - Testing user interfaces for gaps and compliance against policies

+##### Integration Tests Automation

+TBD - automation to help script tests

+##### Security Tests Automation

+To aid in security testing automation, we recommend two steps:
+1. Add security testing to your developers' local coding environment via pre-commit (see [Unit Test Automation](#31-unit-test-automation) section above)
+2. Enable existing [SLIM security best practices](/slim/docs/category/security) as part of your software development workflow.

+##### Performance Tests Automation

+TBD - automation to help script tests

+##### User Interface Tests Automation

 TBD - automation to help script tests